Kusum Menon

 Senior Scientist, CHEO Research Institute

 Dr. Menon completed her M.D. at the University of British Columbia in 1989, her Pediatric Critical Care training in 1996 and a Master’s degree in Epidemiology in 2000.
-She is a senior investigator at the Children’s Hospital of Eastern Ontario Research Institute and Vice-Chair of the Canadian Critical Care Trials Group.
-Her research focuses on adrenal insufficiency, consent for research and pediatric intensive care unit (PICU) resource utilization.
+She is a Senior Scientist at the Children’s Hospital of Eastern Ontario Research Institute and Vice-Chair/Chair Elect of the Canadian Critical Care Trials Group and COVID-19 Network of Clinical Trials Networks.
+Dr. Menon is also the CHEO Foundation Research Chair in Pediatric Intensive Care.
+Her research focuses on three main areas: corticosteroids and septic shock, international collaboration in critical care research, and consent processes in pediatric intensive care research.

 Research Projects